Howe Correspondence of Unipotent Characters for a Finite Symplectic/Even-orthogonal Dual Pair: Introduction

-Recall that the irreducible characters $\cale(G)$ is partitioned as a disjoint union of \emph{Lusztig series} $\cale(G)_s$ indexed by the conjugacy classes $(s)$ of semisimple elements in the dual group $G^*$ of $G$.
+of \emph{Lusztig series} $\cale(G)_s$ indexed by the conjugacy classes $(s)$ of semisimple elements in the connected component $(G^*)^0$ of the dual group $G^*$ of $G$.
 Elements in $\cale(G)_1$ are called \emph{unipotent}.
 Lusztig shows that there exists a bijection